Emissions standards for PHVs

 On 8 April 2019, the Ultra Low Emission Zone (ULEZ) will launch in central London to help improve air quality and the health of Londoners.

-From 2021, this zone will be expanded to encompass the North and South Circular boundaries.
-However, all private hire vehicles registered as wheelchair-accessible by TfL will be exempt from the charge until 26 October 2025.
+From 2021, this zone will be expanded up to (but not including) the North and South Circular.
+Private hire vehicles designated as wheelchair-accessible by TfL will be exempt from the charge until 26 October 2025.

-All other PHVs will need to meet exhaust emission standards (ULEZ standards) or pay an additional daily charge when travelling within central London.
+All other PHVs will need to meet exhaust emissions standards (ULEZ standards) or pay an additional daily charge when travelling within central London.

-You will need to consider these new emission standards ahead of the launch of the zone and should check if your vehicle will meet the standards to help you plan ahead.
+You will need to consider these new emissions standards ahead of the launch of the zone and should check if your vehicle will meet the standards to help you plan ahead.

 You can find detailed information on licensing requirements for taxi/minicab drivers and operators is in the Taxi & private hire pages.